apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### Merging Strategies

-The following mergeing strategies can be used to resolve conflicts when the same attribute are found from multiple sources:
+The following merging strategies can be used to resolve conflicts when the same attribute are found from multiple sources:

 | Type                    | Description
 |-------------------------|----------------------------------------------------------------------------------------------------